 The answer was swift and clear: “No.”

-To be clear, this isn’t a post intended to sell you on Young Living, even though I’m an advocate and user, as well as a distributor.
+To be clear, this isn’t a post intended to sell you on Young Living, even though I’m an appreciative consumer.

-Its intent is to inform you that there’s definitely something to the vibrational benefits (learn more here) of essential oils, and also to urge you to consider the source if and when you seek out essential oils for your own use.
+Its intent is to inform you that there’s definitely something to the vibrational benefits of essential oils, and also to urge you to consider the source if and when you seek out essential oils for your own use.